tsucres/GithubManyfacedCards/README.md

 - the `demo` task builds the index.html file used for the demo.
-- the `gmc` task minimizes the gmc.js file.
+- the `gmc` task minifies the gmc.js file.

 All the resulting files (except the demo file) are in the [`dist`](dist) directory.